JAlcocerT/JAlcocerT/content/blog/da-BI-tools.md

 #### Python Shiny

-Shiny is now available for more than R.
+Shiny is now available for more than the R language.

 We can now use **[Shiny](https://pypi.org/project/shiny/) with Python** to create WebApps.